 - On 15th August 1945, Japan surrendered to the Allies.
 The War officially ended on 2nd September when Japan signed the instrument of surrender.

-- While many in the US defended its use of the atomic bombs arguing that it brought an end to the war which otherwise would have cost more lives, the legality and ethicality of the use of those weapons is still debated.
+- While many in the US defended its use of the atomic bombs arguing that it brought an end to the war which otherwise would have cost more lives, the legality and ethicality of the use of those weapons are still debated.

-- Japan became a pacifist and non-nuclear country as a result of the horrendous effects of the nuclear weapons.
+- Japan became a pacifist and non-nuclear country as a result of the horrendous effects of nuclear weapons.

 - The effects of the radiation on the cities continued for decades with increased risks of cancer, birth defects and other anomalies in the survivors.

 - In Japan, the survivors are called ‘Hibakusha’ (Japanese for ‘explosion-affected people’).
 There is about 650000 Hibakusha recognised by the government.